geo-martino/aiorequestful/README.md

 ### Handling error responses

 Often, we will receive error responses that we will need to handle.
-We can have the :py:class:`RequestHandler` handle these responses by assigning `StatusHandler` objects.
+We can have the `RequestHandler` handle these responses by assigning `StatusHandler` objects.

 ```python
 from aiorequestful.response.status import ClientErrorStatusHandler, UnauthorisedStatusHandler, RateLimitStatusHandler